Shane Doan announces retirement from NHL after 21 years in Arizona

 Doan, who entered the league as a teenager, described retirement as "one of the hardest decisions I've ever had to make."

-Hailing from the tiny town of Halkirk, Doan ultimately grew up in sunny Arizona, building a family there and sticking with the Coyotes even as their viability to stay put was threatened.
+Hailing from the tiny town of Halkirk, Doan ultimately grew up in sunny Arizona, building a family there.
 He signed a five-year deal with the club in 2007 and another four-year pact after that.

-"I've had some interest from other teams over the years, but there's always been too much pulling me back to Phoenix," Doan wrote in a Players Tribune article in December 2015.
-"I believe in this organization and I have so much respect for the fans who have stuck with us all of this time.

-"In Phoenix, there have been long stretches when it's been bad — really bad," he continued.
-"But the fans still showed up.
-We'd be surrounded by rumours that we were going to relocate, and I'd look up in the stands and see familiar faces wearing my jersey and pounding on the glass.
-Who wouldn't skate through a brick wall for them?"
+"If Shane all of a sudden jumped for greener pastures five, six, seven, eight years ago, I'm not quite sure this franchise would still be here as we sit here today," said Maloney, who believes Doan could thrive in a managerial role down the line.

 It's still uncertain where the Coyotes will play long-term with NHL commissioner Gary Bettman stating in May that the club could not succeed with the current arena in Glendale.